5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 Historical Overview of the Creation of the U.S. Constitution

-To better understand how the Constitution is relevant to the U.S. criminal justice system and more specifically how it interacts with criminal law, it is essential to have a basic understanding of the origins and structure/format of the U.S. Constitution, especially the bill of rights.
+To better appreciate how the Constitution is relevant to the U.S. criminal justice system and more specifically how it interacts with criminal law, it is essential to have a basic understanding of the origins and structure of the U.S. Constitution, especially the Bill of Rights.

-- Pre-1500s: North America was populated with numerous Indigenous American tribes and civilizations.
-The influence of these peoples on the creation of the Constitution and Bill of Rights was largely lost in history and not fully recognized until recently (see Section 5.2.1).
-During this time there were numerous explorations and activities in North America by European countries with the first non-indigenous settlement being St. Augustine, Florida, settled by Spain in 1565.
+- Pre-1500s: North America was originally populated with numerous Indigenous tribes and civilizations.
+The influence of these peoples on the creation of the Constitution and Bill of Rights was largely lost to history and not fully recognized until recently.
+During this time, there were numerous explorations and activities in North America by European countries with the first nonindigenous settlement being St. Augustine, Florida, settled by Spain in 1565.

-- 1774: Interestingly, two years prior to the signing of the Declaration of Independence, the colonies, recognizing the need for some form of central government, formed the Continental Congress.
-Unfortunately, this body had little, if any, actual legislative or enforcement power.
-Its main role seemed to be to support the up-coming American Revolutionary War through foreign relations and fundraising activities.
+- 1774: Two years prior to the signing of the Declaration of Independence, the colonies, recognizing the need for some form of central government, formed the Continental Congress.
+Unfortunately, this body had little if any actual legislative or enforcement power.
+Its main role seemed to be support for the upcoming American Revolutionary War through foreign relations and fundraising activities.

-- 1781-1783: Due largely to the military victory over the British forces at the Battle of Yorktown, and subsequently through the signing of the Treaty of Paris (1782-83), independence of the colonies.
-After independence, each colony depended largely on its own government and laws.
+- 1781–1783: Due largely to the military victory over the British forces at the Battle of Yorktown and the subsequent signing of the Treaty of Paris (1782-1783), independence of the colonies was achieved.
+After independence, each colony relied largely on its own government and laws.

 - 1781–1789: The Congress of the Confederation served as the central governing body over the states.
 It remained weak and ineffective as a federal governing body and lacked clear authority to enact or enforce federal legal standards over the states.
 These weaknesses ultimately demonstrated the need to develop the Constitution.

-- May-September 1787: The Constitutional Convention convened in Philadelphia and was tasked with the job of creating a centralized government governed by a federal Constitution.
-After lengthy debates about various plans, proposals and options (proceedings that remain somewhat secretive today as there exist no specific minutes/recorded details), and after 40 hours of drafting, a 4,440-word document was created (Hall & Feldmeier, 2017, p.
+- May–September 1787: The Constitutional Convention convened in Philadelphia and was tasked with the job of creating a centralized government governed by a federal constitution.
+After lengthy debates about various plans, proposals, and options (proceedings that still remain somewhat secretive as there exist no specific minutes or recorded details), and after 40 hours of drafting, a 4,440-word document was created (Hall & Feldmeier, 2017, p.
 17).
-Thirty-nine of the 55 delegates signed the new document, and those who did not sign refused due to the lack of a bill of rights.
+Thirty-nine of the 55 delegates signed the new document.
+Those who did not sign refused due to the lack of a bill of rights.
 “At least one delegate refused to sign because the Constitution codified and protected slavery and the slave trade” (The White House, n.d., para.
 7).
 The newly created Constitution was signed on September 17, 1787, now recognized as Constitution and Citizenship Day.

-- 1787-1790: Over the period December 1787 to May 1790, all 13 states eventually ratified the proposed Constitution.
-Twelve of the thirteen states did so rather quickly; however, Rhode Island refused ratification.
+- 1787–1790: From December 1787 to May 1790, all 13 states ratified the proposed Constitution.
+Twelve of the 13 states did so quickly; however, Rhode Island refused ratification.
 Ultimately, Rhode Island ratified the document in 1790 after “Congress threatened to sever the new nation’s commercial relations with Rhode Island” (Hall & Feldmeier, 2017, p.
 18).

 - 1791: Per the discussions at the Constitutional Convention, “it was agreed that a bill of rights would be added immediately after the Constitution was ratified” (Hall & Feldmeier, 2017, p.
 21).
 While 12 potential amendments were proposed, only 10 (the current first 10 amendments to the Constitution) were eventually ratified in 1791.

-Additionally, new scholarship into the founders’ influences as they drafted the Constitution has revealed that many of the ideas that formed the cornerstones of the American government may have their origins in Indigenous principles of government.
-Benjamin Franklin was responsible for negotiating treaties with the Iroquois Confederacy, remarked in 1751 that the Six Nations should serve as a model for the “ten or a Dozen English Colonies […]” working together.
+New research into the Founders’ influences as they drafted the Constitution has revealed that many of the ideas that formed the cornerstones of the American government may have had their origins in Indigenous principles of government.
+Benjamin Franklin, responsible for negotiating treaties with the Iroquois Confederacy, remarked in 1751 that the Six Nations should serve as a model for the “ten or a Dozen English Colonies” working together.
 During the Constitutional Convention, John Adams suggested that the framers should study “the ancient Germans and modern Indians” because of their well-devised separation of powers within their governments.
-These influences came full circle as, throughout the nineteenth and twentieth centuries, Indigenous nations created their own constitutions, many of which were modeled after the U.S. Constitution.
-(EDSITEment, n.d., para.
-28)
+These influences came full circle as throughout the 19th and 20th centuries, Indigenous nations created their own constitutions, many of which were modeled after the U.S. Constitution (EDSITEment, n.d., para.
+28).

 Myth or Fact?

-In defense of the misspelling…it is alleged that in 1781, Pennsylvania could be spelled correctly with either one “n” or two (American Civil Liberties Union, n.d.).
+Answer: Fact.
+It is spelled “Pensylvania.”
+Guess there was no spell-check system at the Constitutional Convention!
+But in defense of the misspelling, it is alleged that in 1781 Pennsylvania could be spelled correctly with either one “n” or two (American Civil Liberties Union, n.d.).

 Three Branches of the Federal Government

-The U.S. Constitution consists of a Preamble, seven numbered Articles, and 27 ratified Amendments.
-It establishes three separate branches of federal government: the Legislative Branch (Congress) which enacts federal criminal law is found in Article I, the Executive Branch (President) which approves and enforces federal criminal law is found in Article II, and the Judicial Branch (Courts) which interprets federal issues relating to criminal law is found in Article III.
+The U.S. Constitution consists of a preamble, seven numbered articles, and 27 ratified amendments.
+It establishes three separate branches of federal government: the legislative branch (Congress) that enacts federal criminal law and is found in Article I; the executive branch (the president) that approves and enforces federal criminal law and is found in Article II; and the judicial branch (the courts) that interprets federal issues relating to criminal law and is found in Article III.

-The Framers of the Constitution structured the government in this way in order to create a system of checks and balances that would prevent one branch of government or group of individuals from becoming too powerful or exercising total control over government functions such as making and enforcing criminal law (Hall & Feldmeier, 2017).
+The Framers of the Constitution structured the government in this way to create a system of checks and balances that would prevent one branch of government or group of individuals from becoming too powerful or exercising total control over government functions, such as making and enforcing criminal law (Hall & Feldmeier, 2017).

 How the Checks and Balances Process Affect Criminal Law: An Example

-- The Executive Branch: Through the various federal law enforcement agencies such as the Federal Bureau of Investigation and the Justice Department, those individuals found in violation of the law were arrested and subsequently prosecuted.
+- The executive branch: Through the various federal law enforcement agencies, such as the Federal Bureau of Investigation (FBI) and the Department of Justice (DOJ), those individuals found in violation of the law were arrested and subsequently prosecuted.

-- The Judicial Branch: In 2012, in the United States v.
-Alvarez case, the U.S. Supreme Court ruled that the law was unconstitutional because it infringed on the right to free speech protected by the First Amendment (U.S. Const. amend.
+- The judicial branch: In 2012, the U.S. Supreme Court ruled in the Alvarez case that the law was unconstitutional because it infringed on the right to free speech protected by the First Amendment (U.S. Const. amend.
 I).
-However, in its decision, the Court offered guidance as to how Congress could “cure” the Constitutional defect by amending/revising the law and criminalizing an act (such as fraud), not just speech.
+However, in its decision, the Court offered guidance as to how Congress could “cure” the Constitutional defect by amending the law and criminalizing an act, such as fraud, not just the speech itself.
 “Where false claims are made to effect a fraud or secure moneys or other valuable considerations, say, offers of employment, it is well established that the Government may restrict speech without affronting the First Amendment” (United States v.
 Alvarez, 2012, p.
 723).

-- The Legislative Branch: Less than a year after Alvarez was decided, Congress responded with legislation, the Stolen Valor Act of 2013, that corrected the constitutionally defective problems with the original 2005 legislation.
+- The legislative branch: Less than a year after Alvarez was decided, Congress responded with the Stolen Valor Act of 2013, which corrected the constitutionally defective problems of the original 2005 legislation.
 Following the example provided by the Court, Congress revised the law to address situations where the misrepresentation regarding military honors involved attempts to fraudulently obtain goods or services.
 Thus, the revised legislation continued the ban on making false claims of military honors under circumstances not protected by the First Amendment (U.S. Const. amend.
 I).

 State Constitutions

-However, the courts in Washington, citing Article I, §7 of the Washington Constitution, have come to quite a different conclusion regarding passengers’ rights during a traffic stop.
+However, the courts in Washington State, citing Article I, Section 7 of the Washington Constitution, have come to quite a different conclusion regarding passengers’ rights during a traffic stop.
 In the case of State v.
-Rankin (2004), the Washington Supreme Court, citing Article I, § 7 (“No person shall be disturbed in his private affairs, or his home invaded, without authority of law,” U.S. Const. art.
-I, § 7) held that this provision of the state constitution provides far more protection from governmental interference with an individual’s liberty than does the Fourth Amendment (U.S. Const. amend.
+Rankin (2004), the Washington Supreme Court, citing Article I, Section 7 (“No person shall be disturbed in his private affairs, or his home invaded, without authority of law) held that this provision of the state constitution provided far more protection from governmental interference with an individual’s liberty than the Fourth Amendment (U.S. Const. amend.
 IV).
-In State v.
-Rankin (2004), the court held that a passenger may not be asked for identification during a traffic stop and, further, a passenger is free to move around or even leave the scene of the traffic stop unless a law enforcement officer has some independent basis to support the request for identification or to restrict the movement of the passenger.
+The court held that a passenger may not be asked for identification during a traffic stop and that a passenger is free to move around or even leave the scene of the traffic stop unless a law enforcement officer has some independent basis to support the request for identification or to restrict the movement of the passenger.

 Examples of state constitutions

-Explore examples of state constitutions for all of the states, and for American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands as well.
+Explore examples of state constitutions for all U.S. states, and for American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands.

 Relationship of Constitutional Law to Criminal Law